Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 accelerate when random noise (i.e., content errors) afflicts the data.
-Spurious correlations that give rise to both incidental endogeneity and coincidental correlations can render correlation analysis meaningless if the error levels in big data are not mitigated.
+Spurious correlations that give rise to both incidental endogeneity and coincidental correlations can render correlation analysis meaningless if the error levels in big data are high.
 In this section, we consider some of the issues that arise in classification, correlation, and regression analysis as a result of content errors that may be either variable or systematic.